tensorlayer/TensorLayer/docs/user/development.rst

 The goal of the project is to develop a compositional language while complex learning systems can be build through composition of neural network modules.
 The whole development is now participated by numerous contributors on `Release`_.
+As an open-source project by we highly welcome contributions!
+Every bit helps and will be credited.
 ..
   TensorLayer was initially developed as a part of project in Imperial College London.
   Now it also maintained by numerous contributors on `GitHub`_.